 One of the best services we offer for helping you resolve your dispute is mediation.
-Mediation is a confidential meeting process facilitated by a professional mediator who helps people work together to resolve disagreements and find mutually acceptable and satisfying solutions.
-Mediation is not about deciding who is right or wrong but is, instead, its a process that helps you to communicate the issues, look at the problems from different points of view, think creatively about solutions, and come to agreements that you feel good about and are willing to uphold.
+Mediation is a confidential meeting process facilitated by a professional mediator who helps people work together to resolve disagreements and find mutual and satisfying solutions.
+Mediation is not about deciding who is right or wrong but is a process that helps you communicate the issues, look at the problems from different points of view, think creatively about solutions, and come to agreements that you feel good about and are willing to uphold.

 Our mediation style

 There are several styles of mediation and the DRC uses a style called facilitative, interest-based mediation.
 This style is effective for most types of disputes and is particularly helpful for disputes involving long-term relationships such as business partners, neighbors, separating spouses with children, co-workers, internal families, and departments in organizations.

 If you choose the facilitative style of mediation it may still be beneficial to consult an attorney about your legal rights.
 The DRC does not give legal advice or advocate for either client but is happy to refer you to a list of mediation-friendly attorneys who can advise you before, during or after the mediation.
 You can also find a low-cost attorney by contacting the King County Bar Association.
 In some cases, attorneys can be present during the mediation as a resource for their clients, however, it is usually more productive in this style of mediation for the clients to speak on their own behalf and make their own decisions.

 What to expect during your mediation